RESETTLING REFUGEES: THE REFUGEE JOURNEY WHO WE SERVE

 Refugee Services of Texas serves refugees, asylees, individuals with Special Immigrant Visas, Cuban-Haitian entrants, Central American minors, survivors of human trafficking, and other vulnerable populations.
 In addition, RST works to facilitate partnerships with host communities to build a welcoming environment.

 Asylum seekers, or asylees, are persons who have left their home country as refugees and are seeking asylum in another.
-They must meet the definition of a refugee, but secure their own travel to the United States.
+They must meet the definition of a refugee, but they apply for their status after arrival to the United States.
 Once granted asylum they are eligible to receive the same benefits as a refugee.

 CENTRAL AMERICAN MINORS